kanaka/data-defined-systems/docs/presentations/source/presentation.md

 Notes:

-- Here are the paths through the grammar and the resulting weights at each alternation or repetition point in the grammar.
+- Here is an external EDN file that defines weights for the EBNF grammar I just displayed.
-- gentest can load a custom weights file to adjust the generation process.
+- instacheck can load a custom weights file to adjust the probabilities during test generation.

 ---